Anti-Judaism: Anti-Judaic polemic

 Anti-Judaic works of this period include De Adversus Iudeaos by Tertullian, Octavius by Minucius Felix, De Catholicae Ecclesiae Unitate (Note: n.b. source likely means Cyprian's later treatise, Three Books of Testimonies Against the Jews bound under the title of his first treatise; so linked here) by Cyprian of Carthage, and Instructiones Adversus Gentium Deos by Lactantius.
-The traditional hypothesis holds that the anti-Judaism of these early fathers of the Church "were inherited from the Christian tradition of Biblical exegesis" though a second hypothesis holds that early Christian anti-Judaism was inherited from the pagan world.
+The traditional hypothesis holds that the anti-Judaism of these early Fathers of the Church "were inherited from the Christian tradition of biblical exegesis" though a second hypothesis holds that early Christian anti-Judaism was inherited from the pagan world.
 Miriam S. Taylor argues that theological Christian anti-Judaism "emerge[d] from the Church's efforts to resolve the contradictions inherent in its simultaneous appropriation and rejection of different elements of the Jewish tradition."

-Modern scholars believe that Judaism may have been a missionary religion in the early centuries of the Christian or common era, converting so-called proselytes, and thus competition for the religious loyalties of gentiles drove anti-Judaism.
+Modern scholars believe that Judaism may have been a missionary religion in the early centuries of the Common Era, converting so-called proselytes, and thus competition for the religious loyalties of gentiles drove anti-Judaism.
 The debate and dialogue moved from polemic to bitter verbal and written attacks one against the other.
-However, since the last decades of the 20th century, the view that a proselytizing struggle between turn of the era Judaism and early Christianity may have been the main generator of anti-Jewish attitudes among early gentile believers in Jesus is eroding.
-Scholars have revisited the traditional claims about Jewish proselytizing and have largely concluded that active Jewish proselytizing was a later apologetic construct that does not reflect the reality of first century Judaism.
+However, since the last decades of the 20th century, the view that a proselytizing struggle between turn-of-the-era Judaism and early Christianity may have been the main generator of anti-Jewish attitudes among early gentile believers in Jesus is eroding.
+Christian scholar and Anglican Church in North America deacon Scot McKnight revisited the traditional claims about Jewish proselytizing in a 1991 book and concluded that active Jewish proselytizing was a later apologetic construct that does not reflect the reality of first-century Judaism.